GoPrelude/figjam-planning-card-creator/README.md

 ## How to Use

 1. Open your FigJam board
-2. **Select any section** (like "Backlog (Next 3 Months): Owner = Kris")
+2. Select a section or sticky note where you want to add cards
-3. Right-click on the canvas → Plugins → Development → Add Prelude Cards to Backlog
+3. Run the plugin: Plugins → FigJam Planning Card Creator
-4. Choose placement option:
+4. Choose from three options:
+   - **Templates**: Use built-in templates for common card types
+   - **Add Card**: Create a custom card with your own fields
+   - **Import Cards**: Paste YAML or JSON to add multiple cards at once
+5. Select placement:
-   - **Inside selected section**: Adds cards as children of the section
+   - **Inside selected section**: Adds cards as children (sections only)
-   - **Below current selection**: Adds cards below the section on the main canvas
+   - **Below current selection**: Adds cards below your selection
-5. Click "Add Cards" in the plugin dialog
+6. Click "Add Card" or "Add Cards" to create your planning cards
-6. The 3 cards will be added based on your placement choice

 ## Additional Capabilities